top of page

 A divorce case requires an experienced business valuation expert who understands both financial and legal complexities.
 A Certified Business Appraiser (CBA) or Certified Valuation Analyst (CVA) provides credibility in court and ensures the valuation withstands scrutiny.

-At Business Valuation Solutions, we specialize in small business valuations for divorce, partnership disputes, exit planning, and more.
+At Business Valuation Solutions, I specialize in small business valuations for divorce, partnership disputes, exit planning, and more.
 We provide defensible valuations to help you achieve a fair settlement.

 Protecting Your Interests During Divorce